 Our Private Leaders

-Accommodations, all meals from dinner on Day 1 to breakfast on final day, safe drinking water, 1 glass of wine with dinner, services of NHA Photo Expedition Leader and local staff, some gratuities, airport transfers for arrivals on Day 1 only, all departure airport transfers, permits and entrance fees, sales tax.
+Accommodations, all meals from dinner on Day 1 to breakfast on final day, safe drinking water, 1 glass of wine with dinner, services of NHA Photo Expedition Leader and local staff, some gratuities, all airport transfers, permits and entrance fees, sales tax.

 Travel to and from start and end point of trip, early arrival airport transfers, alcoholic beverages except those listed above, some gratuities, passport and visa fees, optional activities, items of a personal nature (phone calls, souvenirs, etc.), airline baggage fees, airport reciprocity and departure taxes, optional travel insurance.

 This trip offers an immersion in the spectacular scenery and terrain of the Southern Andes, which is most fully enjoyed on foot.
 Though most of the required hiking activities are moderate in terms of exertion level, the days are packed with activity and participants should have a high energy level to get the most out of this itinerary.
 At minimum, guests must have the ability to walk at least three miles over hilly, uneven terrain that includes long steps and occasionally traversing ice, snow and rocks.
 Typical walks are 3-5 miles in length, though longer and/or more strenuous options are sometimes offered in order to access areas of exceptional scenic beauty.
 Elevations are generally between 500 and 2,000 feet above sea level.